UPDATE: In 2020, the rules and steps related to applying for Medicaid will remain the same.

 In the event you receive benefits from any of these other programs within the state, you can apply for Medicaid assistance as well.
-This will get you the medical help required to maintain your health and the health of every member of your household.
 Simply review the requirements to be eligible for Medicaid provided above concerning income, residency, citizenship and other factors in order to verify your qualifications before submitting an application for IL Medicaid.

 If your application for Medicaid is denied, you may appeal the decision.
 In most cases, you will have 90 days from the date of the action.
 Once your appeal request is received, the Illinois Department of Health Care Services will make a ruling regarding your application within 45 days.